Eddevinc/files2/wvd-in-a-day/02-Azure-AD-Domain-Services.md

 2. Windows Active Directory

 In this exercise, we are using AADDS, which is an Azure PaaS resource.
 It will host the Windows domain needed to create the WVD session hosts.
-By default, the domain name used in AADDS will be your Azure Tenant name (e.g: ***azurehol1057.onmicrosoft.com***)
+By default, the domain name used in AADDS will be your Azure Tenant name (for example: ***azurehol1057.onmicrosoft.com***)

-### **Task 1: Create prerequisites for AADDS**
+Now we will start creating prerequisites for AADDS.

-**A.**	Register Microsoft.AAD Resource Provider
+### **Task 1: Register Microsoft.AAD Resource Provider**

 The resource provider Microsoft.AAD should be registered in our subscription to deploy AADDS.
 If it is not already registered, we need to register it from the Azure portal.